 Meet Santa and indulge in banana splits, egg creams, malts, and milkshakes from the comfort of your igloo at Eggers Ice Cream Parlor.

-Creative Outdoor Dining Setups in Queens, the Bronx, and Staten Island
+Family-Friendly Outdoor Dining in Queens, the Bronx, and Staten Island

 Save room for dessert, and stop by Eggers Ice Cream, one of our favorite sweet shops, where your family can indulge in treats inside your very own igloo.
-Seasonal ice cream flavors like gingerbread, rainbow cookie, egg nog, and cinnamon are up for grabs, along with the classic kid favorites like chocolate, vanilla, strawberry, cookies n' cream, and more.
-Igloo rentals are a weekend-only perk, last for 45 minutes, and require a $10 minimum purchase per guest.
-Each igloo accommodates up to eight guests.
+Ice cream flavors change with the seasons, and igloos can be reserved Thursdays through Sundays.
+Reservations last for 45 minutes and require a $30 fee to book, plus a $10 minimum purchase per guest.
+Each igloo accommodates up to eight diners.
 You can opt for its $10 prix fixe, including ice cream and a beverage, such as milk, soda, hot chocolate, or a juice box.
 Adults can enjoy a cappuccino or a latte.
 Igloos can be rented for parties or extended periods; reach out to Eggers for more information or make a reservation online.